Philip-Machar/Result-Summary-Component/README.md

 - Creating responsive layouts using Flexbox and CSS Grid
 - Implementing gradients and custom color schemes
-- Using CSS custom properties for easy theme management
+- Using CSS custom properties
 - Designing for different screen sizes (desktop, tablet, and mobile)

 ### Continued Development